vctrsmelo/Texts/Snippets/OpenAPI.md

 API specifications can be written in YAML or JSON.
 The complete OpenAPI Specification can be found on GitHub [here](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md).

-## Why Use OpenAPI?

-Once written, an OpenAPI specification and Swagger tools can drive your API development further in various ways:
-* Design-first users: use [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to **generate a server stub** for your API.
-The only thing left is to implement the server logic - and your API is ready to go live!
-* Use [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to **generate client libraries** for your API in over 40 languages.
-* Use [Swagger UI](https://github.com/swagger-api/swagger-ui) to generate **interactive API documentation** that lets your users try out the API calls directly in the browser.
-* Use the spec to connect API-related tools to your API.
-For example, import the spec to [SoapUI](https://soapui.org/) to create automated tests for your API.
-* And more!
-Check out the [open-source](https://swagger.io/tools/open-source/open-source-integrations/) and [commercial tools](https://swagger.io/commercial-tools/) that integrate with Swagger.

 ## Basic Structure

-I use YAML examples below, but you can use JSON too.

 ```YAML
 openapi: 3.0.0